mrocklin/blog/_posts/work/2014-02-25-Multiple-Dispatch.md

         def f(...)

-### Collecting functions by name ignores namespaces
+### 3. Collecting functions by name ignores namespaces

 Different projects implement functions with the same name all the time.
 This can cause some confusion.
 Normally Python handles this problem with namespaces.
 Namespaces help to distinguish between `your_library.foo` and `my_library.foo`.
-They're generally thought of as a heck of a good idea.
+Namespaces are one heck of a good idea.

-Unfortunately multiple dispatch systems often group functions by their name and generally ignore namespaces completely.
-Can an ecosystem exist when several projects use multiple dispatch?
+Unfortunately multiple dispatch systems often group functions by their name and ignore namespaces completely.
+Can an ecosystem exist when several projects use multiple dispatch without coordination?
 Coordinating `(name, type-signature)` pairs to avoid conflicts between projects would inhibit the growth of the ecosystem.
 Do multiple dispatch systems like what is described above make this necessary?

 My opinion: *Yes, they do, but this coordination is easy - we do it already.*

 Python already has globally dispatched operations.
 Consider `+`.
-Everyone adds implementations to `+`.
+People add implementations to `+` every day.
 The `+` operation isn't in a namespace, it doesn't need to be imported, it just dispatches based on the data given to it.
 And yet no problems arise *as long as no one monkey patches*.
 That is, as long as people only define methods for types that they manage then globally distributed dispatching systems are safe.

 Of course, dispatch systems like what we show above make monkey-patching of types easier.
-For example in writing this I defined `add` on `(object, object)` to mean string concatenation, clearly a pretty bold decision.
+For example in writing this post I defined `add` on `(object, object)` to mean string concatenation, clearly a pretty bold decision.